RKBehera223048/Intelligent-document-procecssing/README.md

 - Use CPU mode if GPU memory insufficient
 - Close other GPU-intensive applications

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📧 Contact

-For issues, questions, or suggestions, please open an issue on GitHub.

-## 🙏 Acknowledgments

-- **InternVL2.5**: OpenGVLab for the excellent vision-language model
-- **Gradio**: For the intuitive web interface framework
-- **PyTorch**: For the deep learning framework
-- **Tesseract OCR**: For optical character recognition

 ---

 **⚡ Performance Note:** GPU acceleration recommended for faster processing.
 CPU mode will work but may be slower.